On Death

 Running for breath?
 Believing in dying?

-you must try to be good
+That you must try to be good

-so we can embrace after
+so we can embrace once

 the blood stills in your veins